-When you tell a good story, people will remember.
-When you tell a great story, people will act.
+When you tell a good story, people remember.
+When you tell a great story, people act.
 Storytelling is a powerful marketing tool and a skill that every business owner looking to build a powerful and lasting brand should master.

 During my business-storytelling workshops, I’m asked if stories are appropriate for business and formal environments.
 My answer: What’s more formal than the Supreme Court?
 If Bryan Stevenson can use the power of stories to successfully argue cases in front of Supreme Court Justices, then we should all take a cue from his experience.

 Stevenson’s talk, We Need To Talk About An Injustice:

 - Received the longest standing ovation in the history of the TED conference.

 - Raised more than $1 Million in 18 minutes.

 Well…Do you know the stories of Snow White and the Seven Dwarfs, Pinocchio, or Cinderella?
 There’s a high chance you do.
 But if I had to ask you to recall the last business presentation you attended?
 You might respond similarly to the other business owners– with a nervous giggle.
 Why can you easily remember fairy tales but not business presentations?
 The explanation is simple, we humans don’t think in charts, graphs, or spreadsheets; we don’t remember data without a soul.
 Stories are memorable, illustrative, and allow you to create stronger emotional bonds with the audience; they present data with a soul!

 If your marketing message is a list of product features and full of buzzwords like ‘innovative’, ‘data-driven’, or ‘world-class’, or overused business jargon like ‘synergy’, ‘game changer’, ‘bang for your buck‘, it’s time to reassess your message in terms of customer understanding.